Opening doors to self- expression through the creative process.

 Tenney Swift, Art Instructor

-Tenney has been the Shalom House Art Instructor for the past 7 years.
+Tenney has been the Shalom House Art Instructor since 2007.
 A Maine College of Art alumni, Tenney spent six years facilitating an Art Program for adults with developmental disabilities.
 In 2007 Shalom House approached her about running its program.
 When she met some of the people at Shalom and got a look at the studio space, she jumped at the opportunity.